 Your oral health is important!
-In fact, it is one of the most important things that you can keep an eye on in order to help live an overall healthy life.
+It is one of the most important things you can watch to help live an overall healthy life.
 Do not make the mistake of thinking that this is an “all or nothing” area of life, where one mistake leads to ruin.
 In reality, even if you have to have a tooth extracted, today’s dentistry offers a variety of options to help make the experience a fixable one.
 Things like fixed bridges, for example, are often used to help restore the appearance and function of your smile after the removal of a tooth.

 Why might I need a fixed bridge?